midnightsyntax/ExplorerPreview/README.md

-# Explorer Preview As
+# Explorer Preview Modifier

-A small utility program for managing how Windows Explorer previews files in the preview pane.
+A small utility program for managing percieved types and changing how Explorer previews files in the preview pane.

 ## Features:
 -   Change percieved types of registered file types